arkuuu/publin/README.md

 Publin - Publication Index System
 ======
 Publin allows you to upload and manage scholarly publications and expose them to the web.
 It is designed to be used by individual authors, groups or institutions.
-More Information will follow.
+More information will follow.

 About the Project
 ======
 This is a student project by Arne K. for his bachelor thesis at the University of Luebeck.
-View the task here: http://www.ifis.uni-luebeck.de/index.php?id=363
+View the thesis here: http://www.ifis.uni-luebeck.de/index.php?id=363

 Planned Features (WIP)
 ======